What the new fencing student needs to know

-The Anchorage Fencing Club regularly teaches students as young as 10 years old and as old as ... we don't really have an upper age limit!
-We put a lot of focus on making the classes suitable and enjoyable for both kids and adults, and have occasionally trained students younger than 10, but typically these very young kids have short attention spans and find it difficult to wield a sword for an entire hour of fencing drills.
+The Anchorage Fencing Club regularly teaches students as young as 10 years old and has no upper age limit.
+Our focus is on making the classes suitable and enjoyable for both kids and adults.
+We have occasionally trained students younger than 10 – however these very young kids typically have short attention spans and find it difficult to wield a sword for an entire hour of fencing drills.
 If you have questions on this issue, we'd be glad to discuss your specific interests.

 Fencing is a sport!
 Dress for it.
 If you don't have a fencing uniform, wear sweat pants.
-No shorts or street clothes please.
+Please do not wear shorts or street clothes.
 To protect our gym floor, please bring court or gym shoes to wear.

 Fencing is a sport!
 Bring plenty of water to drink.